4commerce-technologies-AG/midi-smtp-server/README.md

 ## Certificates

-As long as `tls_mode` is set to `:TLS:OPTIONAL` or `:TLS_REQUIRED` and no certificate or key path is given on class initialization, the internal TlsTransport class will create a certificate by itself.
+As long as `tls_mode` is set to `:TLS_OPTIONAL` or `:TLS_REQUIRED` and no certificate or key path is given on class initialization, the internal TlsTransport class will create a certificate by itself.
 This should be only used for testing or debugging purposes and not in production environments.
 The memory only certificate is valid for 90 days from instantiating the class.

 You better should generate a certificate by yourself or use a professional trust-center like [LetsEncrypt](https://letsencrypt.org/).